dwMilo/game-websites/README.md

-This site was built by me and my friend [Youtube](https://youtube.com/dx7h/).
+This site was built by me and my friend [My Youtube](https://youtube.com/dx7h/).